Weeks ago, we had breakfast with friends

 of our American republic.
 And don't forget all

-of you baby boomers - you've done that before!
+of you baby boomers - you've done it before!